lambe-lang/specification/README.md

 ### Data type in action

 ```
-Some 1 fold 0 id = 1 : int // for FP addicts
+Some 1 fold 0 id = 1 : int // for FP addictscapbility
 (Some 1).fold 0 id   : int // for OO addicts
 ```